-The Department of Managed Healthcare (DMHC) regulates California HMO health plans, including the Kaiser Permanente and Blue Shield of California HMO plans currently available to SFHSS members.
+The Department of Managed Healthcare (DMHC) regulates California HMO health plans, including the Kaiser Permanente, Health Net and Blue Shield of California HMO plans currently available to SFHSS members.
 Per the DMHC, you must live or work in one of the zip codes in the plan’s service area to obtain service from the HMO.
 Consequently, SFHSS members can access HMO health plans based on a home or work address, in accordance with how each plan interprets and administers the Live or Work Rule.

 HMO Plan Guidelines for the Live or Work Rule

 The information below offers a general summary of each plan’s requirements.
 Note that dependent service area eligibility requirements differ for Kaiser Permanente and Blue Shield of California.

 Kaiser Permanente members must live or work in a Kaiser HMO service area, as determined by zip code.
 Eligible dependents of an enrolled Kaiser member, such as spouse, domestic partner or child, may live anywhere inside or outside the Kaiser HMO service area.

 Blue Shield of CA Access+ HMO and Trio HMO members must live or work in a Blue Shield of California Access+ or Trio HMO service area, as determined by zip code.
 Eligible dependents of an enrolled Blue Shield member, such as spouse, domestic partner or child, must live or work in a Blue Shield HMO service area (unless dependent qualifies for out-of-area “Away From Home Care” per Blue Shield).

 Primary Care Physician Assignment